-Despite how powerful the judge may seem in your divorce case he or she cannot do anything to affect a contract that you had agreed to with a credit card company.
-If you agreed to pay a certain interest rate on credit that you utilized then that is the agreement that you are going to be bound to.
+Despite how powerful the judge may seem in your divorce case, they cannot do anything to affect a contract you agreed to with a credit card company.
+If you decided to pay a specific interest rate on credit that you utilized, that is the agreement you will be bound to.

 This is regardless of what your divorce decree says.
 You and your spouse could theoretically agree to split any amount of credit card debt in your divorce.
-However, if the credit cards are all in your name then your spouse is not going to be legally responsible for them.
-If he or she fails to reimburse you their half then you can take him or her back to the judge to seek to enforce your divorce decree, of course.
+However, if the credit cards are all in your name, your spouse will not be legally responsible for them.
+If they fail to reimburse you their half, then you can take them back to the judge to seek to enforce your divorce decree, of course.

 The point is still that there is no fail-safe method of handling credit card debt in your divorce case.
-By hook or by crook your creditors will still be looking for payment.
-What then are some possible outcomes from your divorce that can take into consideration the debt that you owe?
-The purpose of today’s blog post from the Law Office of Bryan Fagan, PLLC is to review some of the methods of dealing with credit card debt in your divorce.
+Your creditors will still be looking for payment by hook or by crook.
+What then are some possible outcomes from your divorce that can consider the debt you owe?
+The purpose of today’s blog post from the Law Office of Bryan Fagan, PLLC, is to review some of the methods of dealing with credit card debt in your divorce.

 Community Income to Pay Debt

-Utilizing community income to pay debt solely in your or your spouse’s name.
-The point I made in the opening to this blog post was that if you took out debt solely in your name (or likewise if your spouse did) then you can expect to have to pay that debt out of your divorce as your responsibility.
-Commonly I will tell potential clients and clients alike of our firm that you can expect to take on your own debts and your spouse can expect to take on their own debts after the divorce.
+You were utilizing community income to pay debt solely in your or your spouse’s name.
+In the opening to this blog post, the point I made was that if you took out debt solely in your name (or likewise if your spouse did), you could expect to pay that debt out of your divorce as your responsibility.
+Commonly I will tell potential clients and clients alike that you can expect to take on your debts, and your spouse can expect to take on their debts after the divorce.

-In some instances, however, your community income can be utilized to help pay down debt that is solely in your or your spouse’s names.
-This may be due to differing levels of relative wealth, i.e. if you or your spouse have a higher income earning potential or prospects for building wealth you may be asked to take on some debt in your spouse’s name out of fairness or equity.
+In some instances, however, your community income can be utilized to help pay down debt that is solely in your or your spouse’s name.
+This may be due to differing levels of relative wealth, i.e., if you or your spouse have a higher income earning potential or prospects for building wealth, you may be asked to take on some debt in your spouse’s name out of fairness or equity.

 I realize this may not seem fair to some of you, but Texas is a community property state for better or worse.
-If this were property instead of debt then you all may not have the same opinion as for the spouse with more may have to share with the spouse who would have less.
-All the more reason to clean up your debts as quickly as possible so as to not have to deal with them during a divorce.
+If this were property instead of debt, then you all may not have the same opinion as to the spouse with more to share with the spouse who would have less.
+All the more reason to clean up your debts as quickly as possible to not have to deal with them during a divorce.

 Separate Income to Pay Community Debt

-Utilizing separate income of one spouse to pay the community’s debts.
+You are utilizing the separate income of one spouse to pay the community’s debts.
 This takes the prior scenario to the extreme.
-Instead of money that is theoretically yours and your spouse’s to pay down debt solely in one of your names, this situation describes utilizing money that is considered the separate property of you or your spouse to pay the community’s debts.
+Instead of money that is theoretically yours and your spouse’s to pay down debt solely in one of your names, this situation describes utilizing the money considered the separate property of you or your spouse to pay the community’s debts.

-If you are the higher income earner compared to your spouse and there are debts that were utilized to benefit both of you equally then it is possible that you would either agree to or be ordered to pay the debt out of your own separate property.
+If you are the higher income earner compared to your spouse and some debts were utilized to benefit both of you equally, then it is possible that you would either agree to or be ordered to pay the debt out of your separate property.

-The problem you may encounter here is that, again, the credit card companies don’t care who is ordered to pay what in the divorce decree.
-If an account holder does not pay the debt on time then the credit card company will go after the account holder for payment.
+The problem you may encounter here is that the credit card companies don’t care who is ordered to pay what in the divorce decree.
+If an account holder does not pay the debt on time, the credit card company will go after the account holder for payment.

-This is where an enforcement of the terms of the divorce decree would have to be filed in order to have the matter addressed with a judge.
-Money and time are spent with a great deal of frequency if this arrangement is entered into, unfortunately.
+This is where enforcement of the terms of the divorce decree would have to be filed to have the matter addressed with a judge.
+Unfortunately, money and time are spent with a great deal of frequency if this arrangement is entered into.

-If you and your spouse choose to utilize this method then you should be prepared to have an accurate inventory and assessment submitted to your attorneys for exchange prior to any mediation session.
+If you and your spouse choose to utilize this method, you should be prepared to submit an accurate inventory and assessment to your attorneys for exchange before any mediation session.

 The reason being is that both sides will want to make sure that you have agreed to take on a piece of property that is actually of equal value to the debt.
 Getting the framework of an agreement in place is not the problem.
-Actually finding a piece or pieces of property to offset the debt can be tricky and takes some negotiation and creativity often times.
+Finding a piece or piece of property to offset the debt can be tricky and often takes some negotiation and creativity.

-The bottom line is that debt often times causes people to make hasty decisions that can impact their future ability to save and build wealth.
-If you have debts and have not yet entered into the divorce process I would encourage you to pay down those debts as much as possible by living on a budget and throwing as much money as you can at those debts.
+The bottom line is that debt often causes people to make hasty decisions that can impact their future ability to save and build wealth.
+If you have obligations and have not yet entered into the divorce process, I would encourage you to pay down those debts as much as possible by living on a budget and throwing as much money as you can at those debts.
 It will provide immediate peace of mind.

-However, if you are going through a divorce and have credit card debt or debt of any kind please contact the Law Office of Bryan Fagan, PLLC.
-One of our licensed family law attorneys can speak with you six days a week to answer your questions in a free of charge consultation.
+However, if you are going through a divorce and have credit card debt or debt of any kind, please contact the Law Office of Bryan Fagan, PLLC.
+One of our licensed family law attorneys cancan speaks with you six days a week to answer your questions in a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”